syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Auto-generate column

 The columns are automatically generated from the datasource and you do not need specific column declarations.
-The following code example shows auto-generate column behavior with **Grid**.
+The following code example shows auto-generate column behavior.

 {% highlight html %}